 }

-value type for the new device is an integer but for the working device it’s a string and going back to the error message, that seems to be the culprit: the Rich module is expecting a string for the input to render and complains when it’s given an integer (asn
+Both outputs seem fine but comparing line by line, you can see 'asn' value type for device Y is an integer but for device X it’s a string and going back to the error message, that seems to be the culprit: the Rich module is expecting a string for the input to render and complains when it’s given an integer (asn value is something that it renders for the output).